course-kit/website/content/online-course-react.md

 export default CompleteAndContinueButton
 ```

-We’ll add this component directly under the `Vimeo` component.
+We’ll add this component directly under the `Vimeo` component in the lesson page template.
 Note that we’ll need to get the next lesson ID and pass it as a prop.
-We’ll create a simple function `nextLessonId()` to find this.
+We’ll create a function `nextLessonId()` to find this.

 *src/pages/Lesson.js*